Using Share Links, Guided Browsing and Freeze Tabs Follow

 - Select the date you would like it to occur

 - Select or manually enter the start time.

 Viewing Scheduled Sessions

-A list of Scheduled Sessions will now be found under Schedule in the Highlights navigation.
+A list of scheduled browsing sessions can be found under Schedule at the top of your Highlights page.

 Editing your Scheduled sessions

 - Then click This week or All upcoming sessions.

 - Click the Edit this session pencil icon on the right to edit.